Adolf Weinmüller: Provenance research of Nazi-looted art

 In 2013, all Munich auction catalogs from the years 1936 to 1945 were found in the rooms, including the auctioneer's hand copies and documents for the tax authorities, plus eleven catalogs from the Vienna branch.
 The catalogs contain information about consignors and, in some cases, also about buyers.
 Weinmüller had always maintained that these documents had been destroyed by the effects of the war which turned out to be false.
 The documents were digitized in 2014 and are available for provenance research and, if necessary, restitution.

 Plundered Jewish collectors

-So much art looted from Jews by the Nazis passed through the Adolf Weinmüller auction house that an index of consigner names was published in order to assist families searching for their lost works of art Examples of Jewish collectors whose plundered possessions passed through Weinmüller included Siegfried Laemmle whose case was featured in the 2014 documentary Under the Hammer of the Nazis.
+So much art looted from Jews by the Nazis passed through the Adolf Weinmüller auction house that an index of consignor names was published in order to assist families searching for their lost works of art Examples of Jewish collectors whose plundered possessions passed through Weinmüller included Siegfried Laemmle whose case was featured in the 2014 documentary Under the Hammer of the Nazis.
 In 2007, Friedrich von Amerling's Girl with a Straw Hat, which until then was hanging in the Belvedere in Vienna.
 A painting by Waldmüller followed in 2012, on loan from the Oldenburg State Museum.
 Both pictures belonged to Ernst Gotthilf, the Jewish architect who fled Vienna from the Nazis and died in exile in 1950.